MichaelKasper1/Cancer_Dependency_Predictor/README.md

 Below are links to useful tutorials:
 - [Django Tutorial from VSCode Documentation](https://code.visualstudio.com/docs/python/tutorial-django) Django is the python framework for the backend of the application.
 It performs the data processing and interacts with the database.
 This tutorial gives you Django basics and you can learn about the directory structure and important files.
-- [Typescript] (https://www.typescriptlang.org/docs/handbook/intro.html) Similar to javascript, but lets you manage data types and enables nice development features in your IDE.
+- [Typescript](https://www.typescriptlang.org/docs/handbook/intro.html) Similar to javascript, but lets you manage data types and enables nice development features in your IDE.
 - [Vue](https://vuejs.org/) Vue is the frontend framework for the web server.
 Vue files will be comprised of HTML, typescript, and css.
-- [MongoDB] (https://www.mongodb.com/docs/manual/tutorial/getting-started/).
+- [MongoDB](https://www.mongodb.com/docs/manual/tutorial/getting-started/).
 The database for the application.
 Please see the readme in the database directory for more information.
 - [Using Docker and Python in VScode](https://learn.microsoft.com/en-us/visualstudio/docker/tutorials/docker-tutorial) This tutorial helps you understand how and why to use Docker for containerization.
 - [Make](https://makefiletutorial.com/) tutorial for understanding Make and how makefile helps to build app.
 There are also official tutorials on their website but I liked this one.